seyoon20087/macos-downloader/README.md

 ## Step 2

 Unzip the download and open Terminal.
 Type chmod +x and drag the script file to Terminal, then hit enter.
-Then type sudo, drag the script file to Terminal, and hit enter.
+Then drag the script file to Terminal, and hit enter.